From Abracadabra to Zombies

-I have taught classes in Logic & Critical Reasoning, Law, Justice, & Punishment, Critical Thinking About the Paranormal, Introduction to Philosophy, History of Modern Philosophy, and World Religions.
-I've also taught courses in Ethics, Symbolic Logic, and Philosophy of Religion.
+I taught classes in Logic & Critical Reasoning, Law, Justice, & Punishment, Critical Thinking About the Paranormal, Introduction to Philosophy, History of Modern Philosophy, and World Religions.
+I also taught courses in Ethics, Symbolic Logic, and Philosophy of Religion.

 I received my Ph.D. from the University of California at San Diego in 1974.
 My doctoral dissertation was done under the direction of Richard H. Popkin and was entitled The Common-Sense Philosophy of Religion of Bishop Edward Stillingfleet (1635-1699).
 It was published by Martinus Nijhoff, The Hague, in 1975.

 My textbook Becoming a Critical Thinker was published by Pearson in 2000.
 A second edition was published in 2005.
 The following chapters are available online for free:

 8. Causal Reasoning

 9. Science and Pseudoscience

 Answers to Selected Exercises (note ch.
 4 graphs are incomplete)

 Skeptic's Dictionary for Kids (for kids 9 and up) was published online on July 22, 2011.
 On December 2, 2012, that book was published as Mysteries and Science: Exploring Aliens, Ghosts, Monsters, the End of the World and Other Weird Things.
 The paperback is 110 pages and can be ordered from Lulu.com.
 The e-book is available from Amazon for Kindle, Kindle Fire, Kindle Fire HD, iPad, and iPhone.